 -

-Large fan-outs: when several consumer applications need to read the same messages.
+Large fan-outs: Multiple consumer applications need to read the same messages

 -